The 1939 edition of D'Agapeyeff's book |

 \end{array}

-If one believes that some kind of column transposition has been executed, then it is usual for such schemes, to readout the ciphertext column-wise and write them down row-wise.
+If one believes that some kind of column transposition has been performed, it is common for such schemes to read the ciphertext column by column and write it down row by row.
 Hence, one has to redo this in order to begin decryption.

 This yields Representation 2, which is often the starting point nowadays.